giovanniberti/robusta/README.md

 with the name of the Java package the corresponding class belongs to.

-After that, the functions implemented can be written as ordinary Rust functions, and the macro will take care of converting to and from Java types.
+After that, the functions implemented can be written as ordinary Rust functions, and the macro will take care of converting to and from Java types for functions marked public and with a `"jni"` abi.
 By default if a conversion fails a Java exception is thrown.

 **NOTE: This library currently supports static methods only.**